-Perhaps the most important piece of dedicated hill walking gear, the hiking boot has evolved dramatically over the years.
-Where once a stiff brown leather boot was your only option, now a vast array of choices lies in wait at your specialist footwear retailer.
+Perhaps the most important piece of dedicated hill walking gear, the walking boot has evolved dramatically over the years.
+Where once a stiff brown leather boot was your only option, now a vast array of choices lies at your feet.
+And the good news is there are plenty more women's-specific options these days.

 Of course, with so many options to choose from ensuring you get the right pair for your feet might seem even more of a challenge.
 It doesn't have to be, though.